Sakthivel: Theeyaai Oru Theeraa Kaadhal: Casting

 Anjali Baskar was selected for the female lead role of Sakthi in the series after her notable performances in Priyamaana Thozhi on Sun TV, marking her first project as a main lead.
 Pravin Adithya, a well-experienced actor who gained fame from his movie Appuchi Graamam, was chosen for the male lead role of Velan but he quit the series and replaced by Vikram Shri in October 2025.
 Shanthi, known for her portrayal of mother characters, was cast as Velavan's mother Paramsothy, whilst Reshma Prasad and Merwen Balaji were cast in supporting sibling roles respectively.

 In end of March 2025, Actress Lailaa was cast as Selvi.
+In 2025, actor Fawaz Zayani entered the show as Deepan.
+However, he also left, resulting in Abhinash to play the role in February 2026.

 Release

 On 10 November 2023, the first promo was released, giving a brief insight into Velan's life as well as the first interaction between him and Sakthi.
 The second promo was released on 18 November 2023, where Velan and his gang intervene during Sakthi's prospective marriage - cancelling it.
 The third promo was released on 24 November 2023, revealing the forced marriage between Vel and Sakthi, as well as the release date for the serial.

-It began airing on Star Vijay, from 4 December, replacing Kanne Kalaimaane.
+It began aired on Star Vijay, from 4 December, replacing Kanne Kalaimaane.